-Heating and air conditioning capacities are measured in British thermal units (Btu) per hour.
-One Btu is equivalent to the heat generated by a single birthday candle.
-It’s the amount of heat needed to raise the temperature of one pound of water by one degree.
+Heating and cooling capacities are measured using British thermal units (Btu) per hour.
+One Btu equals the heat generated by a single candle.
+It’s the amount of heat required to raise the temperature of one pound of water by one degree.

-The word “tonnage” is used to describe the cooling capacity of an air conditioner.
-One ton of cooling is the rate of heat transfer needed to freeze 2,000 lbs – or one ton – of water in 24 hours.
-This is equivalent to 12,000 Btu/hr.
+AC unit tonnage describes the cooling capacity of your air conditioner.
+One ton of cooling is the rate of heat transfer required to freeze 2,000 lbs – or one ton – of water over the course of 24 hours.
+This equals 12,000 Btu per hour.

 Call Aire Serv® for Help Sizing Your Air Conditioner